perfana/jfr-exporter/README.md

 For tracing (more debug logging) use: `-Dio.perfana.jfr.trace=true`

 Debug and tracing will output a lot of data, so only use for troubleshooting.

+# Releases

+### v0.3.0: January 2024
+* Added new events: Java Monitor waits and enters, Network read/write
+* New dashboard with new events